tw4qa/sw2at-capybara/README.md

 sw2at-capybara
 ==============

-sw2at-capybara is suite of methods, which help to make test automation easier, faster and more stable.
+sw2at-capybara is a suite of methods, which help to make test automation easier, faster and more stable.

 Installation
 -----------------